-The Company, in exchange for a royalty fee, licenses its trademarks and service marks to third parties for use on products such as golf apparel and footwear, golf gloves, prescription eyewear and practice aids.
+The Company, in exchange for a royalty fee, licenses its trademarks and service marks to third parties for use on products such as golf apparel and footwear, golf gloves, and practice aids.
 With respect to its line of golf apparel, the Company has current licensing arrangements with Perry Ellis International for a complete line of men's and women's apparel for distribution in certain retail channels in the United States, Canada, Latin America, Europe, Middle East and Africa.
+With respect to OGIO-branded bags, the Company has a licensing arrangement with SanMar Corporation for OGIO products and SanMar-designed, OGIO-branded products for distribution in the corporate channel in the United States, Canada and Mexico.
 In addition, the Company licenses its trademark to its joint venture in Japan for a full line of Callaway Golf apparel, footwear and other select items.
 With respect to the footwear lines, the Company has a licensing arrangement with Klone Lab, LLC for a complete line of men's and women's golf footwear for distribution in certain retail channels in the United States and Canada.

-In addition, the Company has also licensed its trademarks to, among others, (i) IZZO Golf for practice aids, (ii) SM Global, LLC for golf gloves sold exclusively to Costco Wholesale Corp. and (iii) Walman Optical for a line of prescription Callaway eyewear.
+In addition, the Company has also licensed its trademarks to, among others, (i) IZZO Golf for practice aids and sunglasses, (ii) SM Global, LLC for golf gloves sold exclusively to Costco Wholesale Corp, and (iii) Walman Optical for a line of prescription Callaway eyewear.